it-projects-llc/addons-dev/odoo_backup_sh/README.rst

 Checklist: Backups
 ------------------

-* Directly at the storage: create manually any file with random name
+* Directly at the storage: create manually some file to check that modules can handle them:

+  * a file with random name
+  * a backup without corresponding "*.info" file
+  * a backup info file without backup itself

 * Go to ``[[ Settings ]] >> Automation >> Scheduled Actions``

   * Find a cron job for backuping and click ``[Run Manually]``